Zurichified/goprojectdownloader/README.md

 # goprojectdownloader
-A simple Python tool for downloading Go Projects and creating accourding GOPATH
+A simple Python tool for downloading Go Projects and creating according GOPATH

 downloadProjects.py